 TT5: Stories In Creative Therapy!

 - DICE: Using dice with these visual supports!
-I absolutely LOVE bringing dice into sessions and kids have loved using visuals (like these freebies shown below!) that guide them in choosing different characters and settings.
+I absolutely LOVE bringing dice into sessions and kids have loved using Roll-A-Story visuals that guide them in choosing different characters and settings.
 I find that the more simple the better, and that kids will bring in familiar themes into the storytelling.
 Sometimes after using this visual, I’ll challenge some children to create a story without the visual guide and this requires a little more thinking and processing, but often children will pick experiences that they want to work through at this time.
-Also, if you’re looking for more of these visuals- we have a set of 15 in our shop!
-The opportunities are ENDLESS!!

 - SOUNDSCAPES: What are soundscapes?
 Basically it’s using instruments and other sounds to create background “noises” to support a story.
 Let’s imagine you are writing a story with a kiddo.
 He says “And then the sword fall from the King’s hand onto the cold floor!”
 What a great space to add a **clink** sound!!
 What could serve to make a clink sound?
 This is one of my favorite questions– asking kids to help create the sound and find objects that make that noise!
 This works especially well with telehealth since children can use items in their home– it requires them to get really creative!